Tokyo Metro Chiyoda Line: History

 The branch line to Kita-Ayase was opened on December 20, 1979.
 This branch primarily serves as a connection to Ayase Depot, but also serves Kita-Ayase Station constructed in the area.
-A three-car shuttle service operates between Ayase and Kita-Ayase.
+A three-car shuttle service operated between Ayase and Kita-Ayase.

 The Chiyoda Line was one of the lines targeted in the Aum sarin gas attack on March 20, 1995.

 On May 15, 2006, women-only cars were introduced on early-morning trains from Toride on the Joban Line to Yoyogi-Uehara.

 On March 18, 2008, the Chiyoda Line became the first subway line in Japan with operations by reserved-seating trains when Odakyu Romancecar limited express services began running between Kita-Senju and Hakone-Yumoto (on the Hakone Tozan Line) and Karakida (on the Odakyu Tama Line).
 Trains also run from/to Shin-Kiba using tracks connecting to the Yurakucho Line.

-On March 16, 2019, 10 car services to Kita-Ayase station commenced.
+On March 16, 2019, 10-car trains commenced operation on the branch line to Kita-Ayase station after platforms were lengthened by 135m, allowing direct services from Kita-Ayase to Yoyogi-Uehara.